 Take action today

 DRaaS is critical to the success and maybe even the survival of your business, especially in the face of catastrophic errors or accidents that can take down your systems.
-But selecting a provider for such important business protection is less risky when you know what to look for and what you should expect.
+But selecting a provider, like IND, for such important business protection is less risky when you know what to look for and what you should expect.
 Many people don’t know how to judge the difference between a backup and a disaster recovery system, or how a plan of action can make the difference.
-We hope you have provided a good overview of how to reduce your risks and select a robust service to protect your business.
+We hope you were provided a good overview of how to reduce your risks and select a robust service to protect your business.
 Now more than ever is the time to ensure this key component of your business strategy with the constantly evolving threats of cyber attacks, the ability to quickly recover is all the more important.